-- A. Seniority is total length of service the member of this bargaining unit has worked for the City without separation, without regard to prior bargaining unit(s), subject to adjustment as set forth in this Agreement. - B. Classification seniority is the length of service of the employee in the job classification with the City, subject to adjustment as set forth in this Agreement.

-22.2 - Termination of Seniority

-- A. Seniority shall be terminated upon:
+- A. Seniority is total length of service the member of this bargaining unit has worked for the City of Fairbanks without separation, without regard to prior bargaining unit(s), subject to adjustment as set forth in this Agreement. - B. Classification seniority is the length of service of the employee in the job classification with the Employer, subject to adjustment as set forth in this Agreement. - 22.2 Termination of Seniority - A. Seniority shall be terminated upon: - 1.
+Discharge - 2.
+Resignation, - Layoff for a period of 2 years or more (or 9 months in the case of medical incapacity due to non-job related injury or illness), or inability to return to work from a job-incurred injury or illness of 2 years or more as provided for in Article 20, Section 8, - 4.

-- 1. Discharge,

-- 2. Resignation,

-- 3. Layoff for a period of 2 years or more (or 9 months in the case of medical incapacity due to non-job related injury or illness), or inability to return to work from a job-incurred injury or illness of 2 years or more as provided for in Section 20.8, - 4.
 Failure to respond in a timely and/or prescribed fashion to notice of recall, or - 5.
 Failure to return from an approved leave of absence on the stipulated date of expiration, or any unapproved absence from work without advance Employer approval in the absence of a legitimate and verifiable explanation.

-B. Seniority shall not be interrupted by:

-- 1. Periods of approved leave, except as set forth in Section 21.6 Leave Without Pay, - 2.
+- B. Seniority shall not be interrupted by: - Periods of approved leave, except as set forth in Article 21, Section 6 -Leave Without Pay, - 2.
 Workers' Compensation Leave, up to one year, - 3.
+Military Leave,

-Military Leave, - 4.
-Family/Medical Leave as set forth in Section 21.1, or - 5.
+- Family/Medical Leave as set forth in Article 21, Section 1, or - 5.
 Active military duty when recall for such duty is beyond the control of the employee.